CU-DSI-Scholars/site-source/content/post/2021-12-28-call-for-faculty-participation-dsi-scholars-Spring-2022.md

 The Data Science Institute encourages women and underrepresented minorities to apply to this program.

 Application to participate: Faculty/Research Centers/Research Labs who are interested in participating in this program as internship hosts should complete [this application form](https://docs.google.com/forms/d/e/1FAIpQLSeQNPZYgxVAcJyaoWUPmJA1WtMYrFEh8bBiG_LNeGSwWYHmhw/viewform).
-The application deadline is August 24th, 2021.
-Decisions on the allocation of funds will be made by August 27th, 2021.
+The application deadline is January 20th, 2022. faculty will be notified about decisions on selected projects and the allocation of funds by January 22nd, 2022.

 Key dates: